Non-profit

 Background

-Grameen America was founded in 2008 and inspired by Grameen Bank, a Bangladeshi project that was started by economics Professor Muhammad Yunus to provide micro-loans (small-dollar loans) to poor women in Bangladesh.
-He saw the need for such a product on a visit to a poor village with his students in 1974.
+Grameen America was founded in 2008 and inspired by Grameen Bank, a Bangladeshi project that was started by economics Professor Muhammad Yunus to provide micro-loans to poor women in Bangladesh in 1974.
 He began his microlending in 1976 by helping a group of 42 basket weavers.
 He found success with these microloans and kept lending until he formed the Grameen Bank in 1983.
-3
+2

 Funding and Partnerships

 Grameen America is funded by several corporate financial institutions that provide cash funds as well as pro bono banking and technology services.
-These lending partners inclined the California Community Foundation, CapitalOne, Synchrony Bank, First National Bank, PNC, and Wells Fargo.
-8
+These lending partners include the California Community Foundation, Robinhood Foundation, CapitalOne, Synchrony Bank, First National Bank, PNC, Mizuho Bank, and Wells Fargo.
+11 4

 References